-Tests show high lead levels in water at 60 Cleveland schools
+High lead levels in water found at 60 Cleveland schools

 Cleveland — Cleveland’s school district will replace hundreds of drinking fountains, restroom faucets, outdoor spigots and other water fixtures after tests found high lead levels in the water at 60 of its buildings.

 All but nine of the buildings checked had water fixtures with elevated lead readings, the district said Friday.

 The district will begin replacing 582 water outlets, including 79 drinking fountains and 40 faucets in areas such as kitchens and teachers’ lounges.

 Testing done this summer found that 9 percent of drinking-water sources in school buildings were over the standards set by the U.S. Environmental Protection Agency.

 Children have not been exposed to the water during this school year because water stations were placed in the buildings due to the ongoing testing, said Patrick Zohn, the district’s chief operating officer.

 Buildings will continue to receive outside water until repairs and follow-up tests are completed, he told The Plain Dealer.

 “We’re taking a cautious, conservative approach,” Zohn said.